vizual54/MavLinkSerialToUDP/README.md

-MavLinkSerialToUDP
+MavLink Serial To UDP
 ==================

-This is to get MavLink data from my Pixhawk to my GCS via a Raspberry PI
+This is to send  MavLink data from a APM or Pixhawk to a GCS via a Raspberry PI using UDP.